TomOverland/README-Generator/README.md

 ## Description:
    [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-   This application uses Node.js, inquirer, fs, and util to create prompts for the user to fill out.
+   This application uses Node.js, inquirer, and the file system (fs) to create prompts for the user to fill out.
 The users answers will be used to build a README markdown document.

    # Table of Contents